 One day in 1970, he realised he was terrified of growing old in a tiny apartment and decided to move to the country.
 Eventually, he dropped his anchor in Dover-Foxcroft, Maine.
 He grew his hair and beard and learned the art of beekeeping.

 Shavitz marked his hives with “Burt’s Bees” to keep them from being robbed and developed a reputation among locals for selling gallons of honey out of his truck on the side of the road.

 In the summer of 1984, he stopped his bright yellow pick up to give a ride to local artist Roxanne Quimby was thumbing on the road.
-Roxanne instantly recognised Burt Shaviz, whose beard was almost as well-known as his roadside honey stand.
+Roxanne instantly recognised Burt Shavitz, whose beard was almost as well-known as his roadside honey stand.

 Burt and Roxanne fell in love and before long Roxanne was making candles with unused wax from Burt’s beehives.
-They made just $200 of their first craft fair but within a year they made $20,000.
+They made just $200 at their first craft fair but within a year they made $20,000.

 Shavitz showed Quimby an old beekeeping book filled with beeswax recipes, and the two began selling candles in addition to honey.
 Locals scooped them up, and the business partners began selling more products and growing distribution.
 They incorporated the company in 1991.

 From those first candles to the company’s iconic beeswax, the Burt’s Bees brand has always remained true to a very simple idea: what you put on your body should be made from the best nature has to offer.